 Based on data from ransomware attacks which have been reported, organizations with cyber insurance are more inclined to just pay off a ransom.
 While cyber insurance is a good idea for the organizations, it also increases the likelihood for an attack to receive the ransom demand which further incentivizes attacks.

-RaaS-type businesses sell or rent out compact, easy-to-deploy, and scalable malware kits to individuals or groups who want to stage cyber attacks.
+Ransomware-as-a-Service (RaaS) businesses sell or rent out compact, easy-to-deploy, and scalable malware kits to individuals or groups who want to stage cyber attacks.
 These RaaS kits are typically promoted and sold on the dark web using the same marketing and sales tactics that legitimate businesses use.
-Those who access the dark web will find a plethora of ads displayed in underground forums promoting different RaaS at different price points with varying degrees of service.
-Just like a legitimate SaaS offering, RaaS malware portals can include discounts, bundled offers, around-the-clock support, user reviews, forums and more.
+Those who access the dark web will find a plethora of ads displayed in underground forums promoting different ransomware kits at different price points with varying degrees of service.
+Just like a legitimate SaaS offering, ransomware-as-a-service malware portals can include discounts, bundled offers, around-the-clock support, user reviews, forums and more.
 The cost for a RaaS kit can range anywhere from around $40 up and scale upwards into the thousands.
-Even at a cost of thousands, the cost of the RaaS kit is nominal when attackers see the potential to claim a high dollar ransom from a BGH target.
+Even at a cost of thousands, the cost of the ransomware kit is nominal when attackers see the potential to claim a high dollar ransom from a BGH target.

 Ease of Use